Sagittarius A* cluster

 The Sagittarius A* cluster is the cluster of stars in close orbit around Sagittarius A*, the supermassive black hole at the center of the Milky Way (in the Galactic Center).
 The individual stars are often listed as "S-stars", but their names and IDs are not formalized, and stars can have different numbers in different catalogues.

 One of the most studied stars is S2, a relatively bright star that also passes close by Sgr A*.

-As of 2020, S4714 is the current record holder of closest approach to Sagittarius A*, at about 12.6 au, almost as close as Saturn gets to the Sun, traveling at about 8% of the speed of light.
-These figures given are approximate, the formal uncertainties being 12.6±9.3 au and 23928±8840 km/s.
-Its orbital period is 12 years, but an extreme eccentricity of 0.985 gives it the close approach and high velocity.
+In 2026, S301 was reported as the closest and fastest securely observed star orbiting Sgr A*.
+It approaches to about 12 AU from the black hole and reaches approximately 8.5% of the speed of light at pericentre.
+The previous record holder was S4714.

 List of stars

 The inferred orbits of stars around the supermassive black hole Sagittarius A* at the Milky Way's center are according to Gillessen et al. 2017, with the exception of S2 which is from GRAVITY 2019, and S4711 up to S4715, which are also from Peißker et al., Aug 2020.
 Data for S62, reported in Peißker et al. Jan 2020, was later found to be further than expected from Sagittarius A* and is now thought to be due to a mistaken observation of S29.
+Data for S301 are from Abd El Dayem et al. (2026); because its radial velocity has not yet been measured, two possible orbital orientations remain, and the first solution reported in the study is used here.

 Here id1 is the star's name in the Gillessen catalog and id2 in the catalog of the University of California, Los Angeles. a, e, i, Ω and ω are standard orbital elements, with a measured in arcseconds.
 Tp is the epoch of pericenter passage, P is the orbital period in years and Kmag is the K-band apparent magnitude of the star. q and v are the pericenter distance in AU and pericenter speed in percent of the speed of light, and Δ indicates the standard deviation of the associated quantities.

 Binary Star system D9 was recently found in the S Cluster.